Dry Skin

 Sources: Bone broth, citrus fruits, leafy greens

-Supplements: Hydrolyzed collagen peptides, hyaluronic acid capsules or powders
+Supplements: Collagen peptides and hyaluronic acid capsules or powders

-Use Lukewarm Water – Hot water strips away natural oils.
-Use warm water and limit showers to 10–15 minutes.
+Hot water can strip away natural oils.
+Choose warm water and keep showers short.

-Moisturize Immediately After Bathing – Apply a gentle, fragrance-free moisturizer while skin is still damp to lock in moisture.
+Apply a gentle, fragrance-free moisturizer while your skin is still damp to help seal in moisture.

-Switch to Gentle Cleansers – Avoid soaps with alcohol, sulfates, or heavy fragrances.
-Look for cream or oil-based cleansers.
+Avoid soaps with alcohol, sulfates, or strong fragrances.
+Opt for cream or oil-based cleansers instead.

 Stay Hydrated